pslucas0212/dotNet7ForOpenShift/README.md

 ![OCP Console Pods](/images/dot11.jpg)

 ### Conclusion
-From this brief tutorial we can see how easy it is to bring our .Net applications in to the modern kubernetes architecture.
-OpenShift can run anywhere from the desktop to the datacenter to the public cloud.
-You can integrate OCP into your .Net CI/CD pipeline to make fast and efficient enterprise software lifecycle environment.
+From this brief tutorial we can see how easy it is to bring our .Net applications in to a modern enterprise ready kubernetes platform like OpenShift.
+OpenShift can run anywhere from the desktop to the datacenter to the public cloud in any hybrid combination.
+OCP is flexible enough to integrate OCP into your .Net CI/CD pipeline using tools like Visual Code and GitLab to make for a fast and efficient enterprise software lifecycle environment.

 ## References
 - [Product Documentation for Red Hat OpenShift Local 2.12](https://access.redhat.com/documentation/en-us/red_hat_openshift_local/2.12)